bbasketballer75/theporadas_site/CONTRIBUTING.md

 When adding new performance-impacting areas (e.g. large new asset pipelines), extend the change detection heuristics in `pr-validate.yml` to ensure the performance section remains mandatory.

+## PR Self-Review Checklist

+Before marking a pull request ready for review (or merging if self-approved), walk through `docs/self_review_checklist.md` and ensure each applicable item is checked off locally.
+This reduces reviewer churn and catches:

+- Missing performance / Lighthouse section when token heuristic warns
+- Coverage drops (add tests before requesting review)
+- Accessibility regressions (skip link, focus management, motion preference)
+- Oversized diffs that should be split into smaller PRs

+If three or more items remain unchecked after first pass, pause and resolve them rather than relying on reviewers to flag them.
+Document conscious exceptions (with rationale) in the PR description under an `## Deviations` section so reviewers can acknowledge and proceed.